salcedoe/MtMdocs/docs/volumeProcessing/surfaceModels.md

     Adapted from this [Mathworks example](https://www.mathworks.com/help/images/ref/watershed.html).

-In the above example, we use the `falses` to represent empty signal, like air inside a CT bore, and the `trues` to represent a structure, like a bone inside a tissue.
+In the above example, we use the `falses` to represent empty signal surrounding the sphere, like air in a CT scan.
+The sphere itself is composed of the `trues` and represents a segmented structure, like a bone inside a tissue.
 So, we don't really need to render the outer cube, we just want to render the sphere.
-And we really don't need to render the `trues` inside the sphere, just the outer boundary of the sphere.
+And we actually don't need to render the `trues` inside the sphere to visualize the sphere.
+They would just be hidden inside the surface.
+So, we really need to create a surface model of the the outer boundary of the sphere.

 To capture that outer spherical boundary between the `trues` and the `falses`, we use the function `isosurface`, which creates a 3D surface (replete with vertices and faces), at the boundary: